soxueren/atsd/api/sql/README.md

 ## Authorization

-The rows returned for the SQL query are filtered on the server according to the user's entity read permissions.
+The rows returned for the SQL query are filtered by the server according to the user's entity read permissions.

 This means that the same query executed by users with different permissions may produce different results.